 Conclusion on Trading Algorithms:

-If we ignore the HFT systems which focus on trading strategies which are simply not possible for an individual to own and manage, we are left with trading algorithms which are must slower in nature and less complex to build, test and operate.
+If we ignore the HFT systems which focus on trading strategies that are simply not possible for an individual to own and manage, we are left with trading algorithms which are must slower in nature and less complex to build, test and operate.

 As an individual thinking about using ALGOTRADES automated investing system it is important to know that our system is nothing more than our investing strategy rules for market timing, trade entry and position management executed by a computer for better performance and consistency.